shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 I'd twist my own arm and open the textbook or IDE or Word document and stare at it for 20 or 40 minutes with just white noise as thoughts.

 All through elementary school and middle school I needed extensions on essays and projects.
-For timed writes I'd turn in blank pieces of paper with just my name and the ever-changing date at the top and a few spots where my tears had fallen on the page.
+For timed writes I'd turn in blank pieces of paper with just my name and the ever-changing date at the top and a few spots where tears had fallen on the page.
 Maybe I'd get in a weak, messy sentence or two.

 Why did nobody suspect a learning disability?
 I guess things were different in the 90s and early 2000s.
-I was gifted so obviously I couldn't have a learning disability.
-I did well on tests so I just needed to apply myself for work like projects and essays.
+I was gifted.
+Obviously I couldn't have a learning disability.
+I did well on tests.
+I just needed to apply myself for work like projects and essays.
 It just takes willpower.

-I always got the advice.
+I always got the same advice.

 > Start working on it earlier before the due date.
 > Make an outline.